 The solution is to water them regularly but allow the topsoil to dry out between watering and give them an organic liquid feed.
 If you grow your golden cane palm outside, mulch the area so that the soil will not dry out as quickly.
 This will help to stop your golden cane palm from turning brown.

-Cut off brown Golden Cane Palm palm leaves
+1. Cut off the brown Golden Cane Palm palm leaves

 How to fertilize a golden cane palm organically